I. Policy Statement

 V. Emergency Plan Response

-This section outlines the general roles and responsibilities of students, faculty and staff during an emergency.
+This section outlines the general roles and responsibilities of students, faculty and staff during an emergency.- Students

 Students should be aware of their surroundings and familiar with CHSU’s specific emergency response plans (e.g., fire response, active shooter response, earthquake response, etc.), which are contained in this policy and posted throughout campus.
 Students should also be familiar with building evacuation routes, exits and assembly points.
 Students are enrolled in the Rave Alert system, explained in Section H and should also have a personal emergency kit prepared in their homes and/or cars with basic first aid items, bottled water and non-perishable food items available in the event of an emergency.